WheelockLab/NetworkLevelAnalysis/docs/source/methodology.rst

 prior to network level analysis, as is the case in the ``Seitzman_15nets_288ROI_on_TT`` and the ``Gordon_12nets_286parcels_on_MNI`` network atlases included in this version of the toolbox.
 Network atlases that are not included in this package may also be used, but they must first be formatted into the correct structure.
-Information on how to format a network atlas for use in the toolbox can be found in the :ref:`For Developers <for_developers>` section.
+Information on how to format a network atlas for use in the toolbox can be found in the :ref:`Network Atlas <network_atlases>` section.